asheeshcric/blog/_posts/2020-04-07-cnns-with-squeeze-and-excitation-blocks.md

 To make use of the information aggregated in the *squeeze* operation, we follow it with a second operation which aims to fully capture channel-wise dependencies.
 This is done when we fulfil two criteria:
-    - First, it must be flexible, i.e. it must be capable of learning a nonlinear interaction between channels
+- First, it must be flexible, i.e. it must be capable of learning a non-linear interaction between channels
 - Second, it must learn a non-mutually-exclusive relationship since we would like to ensure that multiple channels are allowed to be emphasized (rather than enforcing a one-hot activation)

 To meet the above criteria, we employ a simple gating mechanism with a sigmoid activation: